zammad/zammad-user-documentation/basics/what-is-a-ticket.rst

 and they can even be flagged for high or low priority.

 For the sake of simplicity,
-we’ll refer to this metadata as the **settings** of a ticket.
+we'll refer to this metadata as the **settings** of a ticket.
 All of these settings can be changed at any time.
-Each setting is explained in detail :doc:`here </basics/service-ticket/settings>`, but for the time being, let’s go over the two most important ones:
+Each setting is explained in detail :doc:`here </basics/service-ticket/settings>`, but for the time being, let's go over the two most important ones:

 Owner *(optional)*
    The **agent currently assigned to** (*i.e.,* responsible for) the ticket.